 What is ‘Time to Walk’?

-At launch there were four guests: Dolly Parton, Shawn Mendes, NBA all-star Draymond Green, and Emmy award-winning actress Uzo Aduba.
-More will be added each Monday through April until there are a total of 18 episodes.
+At launch, there were four guests: Dolly Parton, Shawn Mendes, NBA all-star Draymond Green, and Emmy award-winning actress Uzo Aduba, and the first season had a total of 18 episodes.
+A second season began on June 28, 2021.
 At the end of the walk, you’ll get a short playlist of songs shared by the celebrity walk-along buddy, but you’ll need a subscription to Apple Music to download them to your Apple Watch.

 You can use your own equipment, so for example, if you want to do a Cycling workout, you can use your own exercise bike.
-You don’t need to buy special equipment.
-Apple says that many of the workouts don’t require equipment at all.
+You don’t need to buy special equipment just for Fitness+.
+Many workouts don’t require equipment at all.

 If you have a gym membership, you can do Apple Fitness+ there.
-You can play the videos on an iPhone or iPad and use your gym’s equipment or workout rooms.
+You can play the videos on an iPhone or iPad and use your gym equipment or workout rooms.

 I’m new to working out, or I’m coming back to it after an absence.
 Would Apple Fitness+ work for me?